 Your subjects will be, naturally, smaller objects such as flowers, jewellery, feathers, coins, etc. If you are interested in perfecting the art of macro photography on your iPhone, these tips can help you get some great shots.

 The ability to perfect your focusing plays a huge role in macro photography.
 It’s not a skill that’s learned easily because, the closer you get to a subject, the more concentration and dexterity you need to get the focus right.

 Miss the focus point by just a little and your efforts can be totally wasted.
 To perfect this art, take your setting off autofocus and practice focusing manually, which will allow you to more control.

 Apps such as Camera+ can help you with focusing.
-Its well-designed manual focus wheel is easy to use,works great and will give your photos a professional, like these guys at Blackbird Productions.
+Its well-designed manual focus wheel is easy to use,works great and will give your photos a professional.

 If you place your phone’s camera lens too close to a subject it is going to result in a blurred photograph.
 Play around with distances to see what works best.